 Yes.
 Dress Code is WHITE but you can wear casual clothing that you would not mind getting colored.
 As this is an outdoor event dress appropriately for the weather.
 SUNBLOCK is highly recommended.

 Who is organizing Houston Holi?

 This Festival is a huge community effort, spear-headed by Sandhya Thakkar of Masala Radio, Houston’s Bollywood Radio Station with the financial support of many sponsors.
-Our title sponsors for this year are Texans Energy and Karya Property Management.
+Our title sponsors for this year are Discount Power, Nitya Capital and Pablo’s Restaurant and Club.

 Will there be entertainment for kids?